coq/coq/doc/sphinx/addendum/extraction.rst

       This command is sugar for an :cmd:`Extract Constant` followed by a :cmd:`Extraction Inline`.
 Hence a :cmd:`Reset Extraction Inline` will have an effect on the realized and inlined axiom.

-   .. caution:: It is the responsibility of the user to ensure that the ML
-      terms given to realize the axioms do have the expected types.
-In fact, the strings containing realizing code are just copied to the extracted files.
-The extraction recognizes whether the realized axiom should become a ML type constant or a ML object declaration.
-For example:

-   .. exn:: The term @qualid is already defined as foreign custom constant.

-      The :n:`@qualid` was previously used in a :cmd:`Extract Foreign Constant` command.
-Using :cmd:`Extract Inlined Constant` for :n:`@qualid` would override this command.

-.. coqtop:: in

-   Axiom X:Set.
-   Axiom x:X.
-   Extract Constant X => "int".
-   Extract Constant x => "0".

 Realizing an axiom via :cmd:`Extract Constant` is only useful in the case of an informative axiom (of sort ``Type`` or ``Set``).
 A logical axiom